 Nazca draws its identity from the eponymous culture (100 BC - 800 AD), renowned for:

-Rediscovered in the 1940s by archaeologist Maria Reiche - whose birthday is celebrated every May 15 - the lines earned the region its UNESCO World Heritage status in 1994.
+Rediscovered in the 1940s by archaeologist Maria Reiche - whose birthday is celebrated every May 15th - the lines earned the region its UNESCO World Heritage status in 1994.

-The local culture preserves this heritage through:
+The local culture perpetuates this heritage through: